gregcmartin/secondbrain/README.md

 }
 ```

+> Note: GPT-5 vision is the only supported OCR model; any overrides are ignored.

 Adjust FPS to manage API costs, and tweak disk guardrails to suit your storage budget.
 The capture service keeps a rolling byte counter and will pause automatically if free space is scarce or the configured quota is exceeded.

 ---